expressjs/expressjs.com/en/guide/migrating-5.md

 <h3 id="express.static.dotfiles">express.static dotfiles</h3>

 In Express 5, the `express.static` middleware's `dotfiles` option now defaults to `"ignore"`.
 This is a change from Express 4, where dotfiles were served by default.
-As a result, files and directories starting with a dot (`.`), such as `.well-known`, will no longer be accessible and will return a **404 Not Found** error.
+As a result, files inside a directory that starts with a dot (`.`), such as `.well-known`, will no longer be accessible and will return a **404 Not Found** error.
 This can break functionality that depends on serving dot-directories, such as Android App Links, and Apple Universal Links.

 Example of breaking code: